svianac/learning-notes/k8s-mastery.md

 ### YAML: Tips and validations

-YAML helps to be declarative, this approach will help to automatize everyting, as you can combine it with a SCM.
+YAML helps to be declarative, this approach will help to automatize everything, as you can combine it with a SCM.
 Changes can be reviewed before being applied.
 GitOps approach.
 Kustomize and Helm are based on YAML approach.

-Checking standard formating:
+Checking standard formatting:

 https://www.yamllint.com/
 https://codebeautify.org/yaml-validator